 The second majority stakeholder, red blood cells, are the largest travelers on this system.
 Red blood cells, which are produced in bone marrow, contain and transport oxygen throughout the body, and also includes the protein hemoglobin, which makes blood look red.
 Red blood cells can live up to 120 days before they die off.

 The other 10% of blood is made up of white blood cells and platelets.
 The white blood cells are the infection-fighting cells, rejecting germs, allowing blood to clot when needed, and eliminating invasive bacteria.
 Like red blood cells, white blood cells are also (mainly) produced in bone marrow, but can be formed elsewhere in the body too.
 Platelets, generally made in bone marrow as well, work to help regulate the flow of bleeding and contribute to the healing of the injury or cut.

 So now that we know what blood consists of, and we know that bone marrow plays a crucial role in the production of blood, how is it actually produced?
 What tells our bodies to make more?

 The process itself is called hematopoiesis.
-When the kidney detects a need for red blood cells (daily), it begins producing a specific hormone to facilitate red blood cell production.
+When the kidney detects a need for red blood cells, which occurs on a daily basis, it begins producing a specific hormone to facilitate red blood cell production.
 Stem cells, which start in the spongy tissue called bone marrow, replicate themselves, producing red blood cells, white blood cells, and platelets.
 The cells release into the bloodstream and begin their work fighting viruses, carrying oxygen, or sealing off leaks.
-Red blood cells survive for around four months; white blood cells can survive for hours to years; platelets’ life span is about nine days.
+As mentioned above, red blood cells survive for around four months; white blood cells can survive for hours to years; platelets’ life span is about nine days.